MathisBD/mathisbd.github.io/src/index.md

 # News

+- The [preprint][metaprog-paper] for my survey of meta-programming in proof assistants (with Yannick Forster) is up on HAL.
 - I will start a PhD with [Yannick Forster][yannick-forster] and [François Pottier][françois-pottier] around September 2025, working on meta-programming in proof assistants (mainly Rocq).
 - I started an internship with [Théo Winterhalter][théo-winterhalter] in March 2025, working on [autosubst][autosubst-paper].